 I encourage everyone to move and exercise on a daily basis.
 Why am I posting seated chair exercises?
 Well, just to give you more options and to encourage you to still do something while you’re sitting (or in between breaks).

 Moving is required to keep your joints and muscles healthy and functioning well.
 No questions about it.
 Our sedentary lifestyle contributes to most of today’s muscular dysfunctions.
 And I understand that people have jobs and there is really no way around it.

 You have to show up and do your job.
 (Even though I work mostly from home, I still have to sit for hours each day to write blog posts, create plans for my programs, maintain my website…)

 If you feel like you really can’t take a break in the middle of the day to move, then take control of your morning and evening.
 You’ll need to maintain your body and undo the damage of sitting all day.

-5 Chair Exercises And Stretches to Reduce Back Pain and Stiffness
+5 Seated Chair Exercises For Back Pain

 Hey!
 My name is Sofia and I’m here to help you eliminate lower back pain and piriformis syndrome without spending years in pain stuck in temporary fixes.
 Click here to learn more about me and how I can help you…